mattstratton/the-lovecats/content/_index.md

 ## FAQs

 *What should I wear?*<br>
 We're having a casual backyard wedding.
 Dress comfortably and wear shoes that are good for walking on grass.
+Consider casual cocktail attire, but we want you to be comfortable.
+If you want to wear a suit or a dress, go for it!
+If you want to wear shorts and a t-shirt, that's fine too.
+Just be comfortable and fun!

+*What if it rains?*<br>
+We have a tent reserved in case of rain, so the wedding will go on rain or shine!
+Bring an umbrella if it's raining though.

 *Are kids invited?*<br>
 Yes!
 We love kids and would be thrilled to have them at our wedding.